DiyMediaServer

 Mount Options That Actually Matter

-The default mount options are okay, but you can do better:
+The default mount options are okay.
+You can do better:

 192.168.1.5:/media/storage /mnt/media nfs hard,intr,nfsvers=4,rsize=1048576,wsize=1048576,noatime 0 0